andrewbenington/OpenHome/docs/BUILD_WINDOWS.md

 npm -v
 ```

+## Download and install pnpm
+Pnpm is an alternative to npm that saves disk storage and runtime by keeping a singular global store of installed packages and reducing redundancy.

 ## Download and Install Rust

 You need to download Rust perferably using `rustup`.
 You may need the Windows C++ build tools.
 Get it from here https://www.rust-lang.org/tools/install.